BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 # Working Relationship

+## Resume and Reference

+If _Intern_ and _Blockchain Commerce_ complete this agreement successfully, _Intern_ may identify themself as having completed an internship with _Blockchain Commerce_, on resumes and otherwise, and may list _Blockchain Commerce_ mentors as references in job applications.

 ## Independence

 _Developer_ will decide when, where, and how to work under this agreement, with the discretion of an independent contractor. _Developer_ will not have any power to enter agreements or take other legal action on _Blockchain Commons_' behalf.